-The Secretary will ensure that a Directors and Officers' (D&O) insurance policy is current at all times and will provide each director with a copy of the policy and any changes to it.
-The RBHS will maintain each director's D&O insurance for seven years from the date at which they ceased to be a director.
+The Company Secretary will ensure that a Directors and Officers' (D&O) insurance policy is current at all times and will provide each director with a copy of the policy and any changes to it through the Board portal Diligent.
+The RBHS will maintain each Accountable Persons's D&O insurance for thirteen years from the date at which they ceased to be an Accountable Person.